andis-sprinkis/snippet/vim_sort_lines_by_column_val.md

 lorem;ipsum;01;dolor
 ```

-To sort the lines by the numerical values of column 3, delimeted by character `;`:
+To sort the lines by the numerical values of column 3, delimited by character `;`:

 ```vim
 sort f /^\v(.{-};){2}/